bitrix24/b24restdocs/api-reference/tasks/tasks-task-list.md

 {% endnote %}

-Sorting direction can take the following values:
+The sorting direction can take the following values:

 - **asc** — ascending;
 - **desc** — descending;

 Optional.
-By default, it is sorted in descending order by task identifier.
+By default, it is filtered in descending order by task identifier.
  ||
 || **filter**
 [`unknown`](../data-types.md) | An array in the format `{"filter_field": "filter_value" [, ...]}`.
 The filter field can take the following values: